jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 - format=name%30 will print 30 characters of field name right justified.
 - format=name%-30 will print 30 characters left justified.

 You can specify your format on the command line or define an environment variable to hold the desired string (see below).
+(Or you can do both, and the command line will overrule what is in the environment variable.
+So you can define SACCT_FORMAT to be what you normally want to see but still see what you need to using the CLI.)

 ## **Using Environment Variables**

 You can define environment variables in your shell to reduce the complexity of issuing sacct commands.
-You can also set these in shell scripts.
-Command line options will always override these settings.
+You can also set these in shell scripts so that the `sacct` commands inside the script will use those values Command line options will always override these settings.
+Put the one you use most often into your `~/.bashrc` file.

-SACCT_FORMAT
+**SACCT_FORMAT**

-SLURM_TIME_FORMAT
+**SLURM_TIME_FORMAT**

 #### **Formatting Dates/Times**
 You can use most variables defined by the STRFTIME(3) system call.
 [This web page](https://strftime.org) is a starting point, but what SLURM has chosen to implement may not match.